Initiatives for All Stakeholders Governance

 Privacy Mark

 The Privacy Mark system evaluates whether businesses have established a system to take appropriate measures to handle and manage personal information.
 It permits companies to use this mark in their business activities as proof of this.
-We acquired Privacy Mark certification in 2004.
+We acquired Privacy Mark certification in 2004 and have renewed this certification every two years.

 Privacy Mark